Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 Here is the shocking paradox of the sick sitting daily at the house of God.
 As a matter of fact, there was even a prohibition against these kinds of people actively participating in worship, as well as serving as priests (cf. Lev.
 21:16-24).
 The gospel offers a new day.
 Even an Ethiopian (no race barriers) eunuch (no physical barriers) is welcome in the new kingdom (cf. Acts 8:26-40).

 ▣ "the gate of the temple which is called Beautiful" The exact location of this gate is uncertain.
 It was possibly the Nicanor Gate which was made of Corinthian brass (Flavius Josephus, Antiq.
 15.11.3; Wars 5.5.3).
 It led from the Court of the Gentiles to the Court of the Women.
-It was on the eastern side of the temple, facing the Mount of Olives, close to Solomon's Portico.
+It was on the eastern side of the temple complex, facing the Mount of Olives, close to Solomon's Portico.

 ▣ "to beg alms of those who were entering" Almsgiving, or giving to the poor, was a required part of the Jewish faith (cf. Matt.
 6:1-4; Luke 11:41; 12:33; Acts 10:2,4,31; 24:17).
 Usually money was collected weekly in the local synagogues and then food distributed, but apparently some begged daily in the temple area itself.